 More expert advice on Dubai

-For suggestions on where to stay in Dubai, see my Dubai hotels page.
+For suggestions on where to stay in Dubai, see my Dubai Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Dubai page.

 Read my nightlife overview on my Dubai nightlife page.